Writer’s block is a myth created by people who are afraid to do the work.

 - Being afraid to share their work

 Writer’s block appears to be the work of evil.
 It wants us to quit and hide in shame instead of “dancing with the amygdala” as Seth Godin pleads on the very subject in his new podcast: ‘No such thing (as writer’s block).’
-Stream it below.
+Stream it after the jump.

 In reality, no one gets talker’s block just as a plumber never gets plumber’s block or a teacher gets teaching block.
 Such stuckness is a work of fiction.